 You will need to have a valid theory test certificate and if you don’t already hold a valid CBT certificate you will need to complete a CBT first.
-The theory can be arranged by calling the DSA on 0300 200 1122 or by visiting this link.
+The theory can be arranged by calling the DVSA on 0300 200 1122 or by visiting this link.
+To see how the Motorcycle Theory Test works please click here.
 Your upgrade to a 125cc motorcycle will depend on your experience.

 You can take C.B.T. followed by both modules within consecutive days, or split your days to suit, i.e. take C.B.T. and Module 1 initially to be followed later by Module 2 (this is the safest way to do it, as you will avoid risking your Module 2 and test escort fees, in case you don’t pass your Module 1 first time).

 We are totally flexible and can arrange your course to suit you.
 As the course fee is charged at a daily rate you can choose your options.
 Our experienced office staff will help you with booking your course.
 With many years of experience we are specialists in tailoring training requirements to your needs.
 The easiest way to book is online via the following link: Book your Full Motorcycle Licence Package Here .
 Alternatively, if you wish to book over the phone, please call us on 0203 691 8807.
 To see our full price list, please click here.